jmd-dk/concept/concept/docs/tutorial/gravity.rst

 .. code-block:: bash

-   ./concept -p params/tutorial -c '_sim = "A"'
+   ./concept -p params/tutorial -c "_sim = 'A'"

 and optionally specifying whatever number of CPU cores you'd like with the ``-n`` option.